 Ingredients and Substitutes:

 These are the main ingredients and substitutions.
-See recipe card below for full ingredients list and instructions for Greek yogurt mashed potatoes.
+See the recipe card below for the full ingredients list and instructions for Greek yogurt mashed potatoes.

-Greek Yogurt: I think Fage nonfat 0% greek yogurt has the best flavor and consistency.
+Greek Yogurt: the most versatile ingredient in my arsenal.
+I think Fage nonfat 0% plain Greek yogurt has the best flavor and consistency.
 I am using 3/4 cup or 170 grams.
-You can use your favorite brand or a full fat greek yogurt for extra flavor.
+You can use your favorite brand or a full-fat greek yogurt for extra flavor.

-Fat Free Half and Half: use fat free or full fat.
-You can find this near the milk at your grocery story.
-You can also substitute with heavy cream or full fat canned coconut milk.
+Fat-Free Half and Half: use fat-free or full fat.
+You can find this near the milk at your grocery store.
+You can also substitute with heavy cream or full-fat canned coconut milk.